 ...about faith and practice - Scripture is the final authority in all matters of faith and practice.
 This church recognizes that it cannot bind the conscience of individual members in areas where Scripture is silent.
 Rather, each believer is to be led in those areas by the Lord, to whom he or she alone is ultimately responsible.

 Conclusion - We believe this is an accurate summary of what Scripture teaches.
-All members and regular attendees of Grace Church should refrain from advocating doctrines that are not included in this Statement of Faith in such a way as to cause dissension.
-We desire the local expression of Jesus’ body at Grace Church to be a radiant example of love, peace, and unity.
+All members and regular attendees of Genesis Church should refrain from advocating doctrines that are not included in this Statement of Faith in such a way as to cause dissension.
+We desire the local expression of Jesus’ body at Genesis Church to be a radiant example of love, peace, and unity.